 Discover more about the history of professional football in Bradford in ROOM AT THE TOP and LIFE AT THE TOP by John Dewhirst (Bantamspast, 2016).
-Refer also http://www.johndewhirst.wordpress.com for availability and further details about the BANTAMS REVISITED series of books about the history of Bradford City AFC.
+Details from the following link about these books and other volumes in the BANTAMSPAST HISTORY REVISITED SERIES

 John contributes to the Bradford City match day programme and his features are also published on his blog Wool City Rivals You can also find book reviews and archive images on his blog.